Strong existence and uniqueness of the tilt-indexed Busemann process in the planar corner growth model: Strong existence and uniqueness of generalized Busemann functions

 \subsection{Isolated geodesics}

 Since $\Geo_u^\w$ is totally ordered and compact, it has the greatest lower bound and least upper bound properties.
-For $u\in\Z^2$, let $m=u\cdot(e_1+e_2)$ and define these collections of semi-infinite geodesics rooted at $u$: \be \ee Note that the conditions in the unions above and the geodesic rays appearing in \eqref{eq:isodense} (e.g.\ $\sup\{\pi \in \Geo_{u}^\w : \pi_{m:n}=\sigma_{m:n}\}$ for some finite up-right path $\sigma_{m:n}$ with $\sigma_m=u$) are $\kSfor_u$-measurable, because they can be constructed inductively from the arrows $\edge_{u,x}^i(\w)$ described at the beginning of Appendix \ref{app:aux}.
+For $u\in\Z^2$, let $m=u\cdot(e_1+e_2)$ and define these collections of semi-infinite geodesics rooted at $u$: \be \ee Note that the conditions in the unions above and the locally-rightmost semi-infinite geodesics appearing in \eqref{eq:isodense} (e.g.\ $\sup\{\pi \in \Geo_{u}^\w : \pi_{m:n}=\sigma_{m:n}\}$ for some finite up-right path $\sigma_{m:n}$ with $\sigma_m=u$) are $\kSfor_u$-measurable, because they can be constructed inductively from the arrows $\edge_{u,x}^i(\w)$ described at the beginning of Appendix \ref{app:aux}.